dooooshi/AdminIdeomni/docs/mto/mto_1/business-rules.md

 - All disputes logged with evidence
 - Manager review required for resolution
-- System admin has final authority
+- Manager has final authority

 ## 7. Performance Constraints